roboconf/roboconf.github.io/en/developer-guide/life-cycle.md

 The life cycle of application instances is managed through the Deployment Manager.
 A user that wants to modify the state of an instance will have to use the REST API.
-This API can modify the state of an instance, of an instance and its children, or of all the instances.
+This API can modify the state of an instance, or modify states in bulk mode.